 3. Map Form Fields and Set Up Notifications

-In the Gravity Forms editor on your WordPress website, go to Settings → Fillable PDFs:
+In the Gravity Forms editor on your WordPress website, go to Settings and select Fillable PDFs from the dropdown menu:

 To map field values with your PDF, all you do is click on the fillable PDF field on the front-end live preview and select the associated field from Gravity Forms: